ajaila/ajaila/README.md

 ~/SuperProject$ foreman start
 ```

 Then we open new browser window and go to the `http://localhost:9500/cool_graph`.
-If you did everything right, you will see the image:
+If you did everything right, you will see the image (example is ugly, but I hope you got the idea):

 <img src="https://raw.github.com/mac-r/ajaila-media/master/gdp_shot.png" width=640>